AmgadMonir/DSPE/README.md

 ## Instructions

 1. keeldatasets folder: contains all your datasets
-1. Main.ipynb:  generates **KeelResults folder** containing the output results as .csv files
+2. Main.ipynb:  generates **KeelResults folder** containing the output results as .csv files
-2.              the Main.ipynb includes analysis section, to estimate the performance of DSPE based on model type {DT, SVM, AdaBoost}
+3. the Main.ipynb includes analysis section, to estimate the performance of DSPE based on model type {DT, SVM, AdaBoost}
-3. After analysis you obtain {Final_AUPRC_AdaBoost.csv, Final_AUPRC_DT.csv, Final_AUPRC_SVM.csv} to be statistically analyzed.
+4. After analysis you obtain {Final_AUPRC_AdaBoost.csv, Final_AUPRC_DT.csv, Final_AUPRC_SVM.csv} to be statistically analyzed.
-4. Ensemble-size.ipynb:  generates **ENS-SIZE folder** containing the output results as .csv files
+5. Ensemble-size.ipynb:  generates **ENS-SIZE folder** containing the output results as .csv files
-5. Includes analysis section to test the effect of ensemble size on the performance of DSPE
+6. Ensemble-size.ipynb includes analysis section to test the effect of ensemble size on the performance of DSPE

 # checking the following documentations if necessary